West African Examinations Council: Examinations conducted

-The council issues credible and reliable certificates to candidates that participate in the Examinations.
-And the standard of this certificates matches with that of the United Kingdom.
-This is because the WAEC Ordinance empowered the council to conduct Examinations and award certificates, provided the certificates don't have a lower standard compared to their equivalent certificates of examining authorities in the United Kingdom.
+The council issues credible and reliable certificates to candidates that participate in the examinations.
+The standard of these certificates matches with that of the United Kingdom.
+This is because the WAEC Ordinance empowered the council to conduct examinations and award certificates, provided the certificates don't have a lower standard compared to their equivalent certificates of examining authorities in the United Kingdom.

 Lectures given

-The Endowment fund started giving lectures in March 1996.
-At the 30th anniversary in 1982, the endowment fund was inaugurated with the aim of promoting educational developments that are geared at improving education at international levels and also giving of prizes to overall outstanding candidates during the examminations.
+The Endowment Fund started giving lectures in March 1996.
+At the 30th anniversary in 1982, the endowment fund was inaugurated with the aim of promoting educational developments that are geared at improving education at international levels and also giving prizes to overall outstanding candidates during the examinations.
 Below are the lectures and the names of the speakers.